The UK’s First Literary Festival Dedicated Entirely to Wellbeing Books

 Gabrielle’s respect and appreciation for the writers who pour their knowledge, skills, experience and heart into their wellbeing books inspired her to champion and celebrate this genre by creating Better Read Book Fest.

-Gabrielle has also written for and featured in a range of publications including The Guardian, Psychologies and Red magazine, as well as speaking at wellbeing events and on podcasts.
+As an ADHD coach Gabrielle supports introverted, sensitive women who discover their ADHD later in life through one-to-one coaching and the Quiet ADHD Club online membership.
 She has an MSc in Applied Positive Psychology and hosts the Pressing Pause podcast.
+Gabrielle has also written for and featured in a range of publications including The Guardian, Psychologies and Platinum magazine, as well as speaking at wellbeing events and on podcasts.